nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 We can therefore use `format` to build complex strings.
 Here we will simply build a string and return it, because passing in `nil` builds a string, if we return the `format` function (or rather, have it be the final expression in a function) then the 'status' function will be able to be used to display the information to `stdout` later once the game loop is available.

-Here the status function accepts the three variables (and we pass in some dummy data just to check it works) and should print the resulting built string to the `stdout`, try it out, if everything has been copied correctly this function should return a string with the variables inside it.
+The status function accepts the three variables (and we pass in some dummy data just to check it works) and should print the resulting built string to the `stdout`, try it out, if everything has been copied correctly this function should return a string with the variables inside it.

-Lines 4 and 5 are just test code to verify the status function works as intended.
+Lines 4 is just test code to verify the status function works as intended, try adding extra letters to list of letters to see how it changes.

 {% highlight common_lisp linenos %}
 (defun status (scrambled-sitcom lives guessed-letters)